Model Context Protocol (MCP) at First Glance: Studying the Security and Maintainability of MCP Servers: Introduction

-However, despite these concerns, the current state of publicly available open-source MCP servers remains unexplored, mainly in terms of critical software dimensions, e.g., health, sustainability, security, and maintainability.
-Specifically, there is limited empirical understanding of (i) how healthy and sustainable the MCP ecosystem is, (ii) whether different security vulnerability patterns are prevalent in these MCP servers, and (iii) what maintainability challenges, e.g., code smells and bugs, exist in those servers.
+However, despite these concerns, the current state of publicly available open-source MCP servers remains unexplored, particularly in key software dimensions such as health, sustainability, security, and maintainability.
+Understanding these dimensions is critical because early-stage development health and sustainability can directly influence the trustworthiness of MCP servers and determine whether they can be reliably adopted in practice.
+Moreover, without visibility into their security posture or maintainability characteristics, practitioners risk deploying systems without understanding their actual attack surface or long-term operational implications.
 These gaps are concerning, given the potential impact of unaddressed software issues.
 For instance, historically, we know that one Heartbleed vulnerability alone caused an estimated USD \$500 million in damages globally~\cite{heartbleed-cost} in 2014, and recent industrial reports suggest that mature organizations may spend up to £250,000 (USD~\$332,500) per system annually on software maintenance~\cite{state_of_software_2025}.
 Without rigorous empirical analysis of these three dimensions, the community lacks the measures to mitigate such risks and issues proactively.

+Based on this motivation, we distill three open questions that currently lack empirical evidence in the MCP ecosystem: (i) how actively is the MCP ecosystem maintained; (ii) how prevalent are traditional and MCP-specific vulnerabilities in publicly available MCP servers and how does this landscape different from other software ecosystems; and (iii) whether maintainability issues, e.g., code smells and bugs, raise concerns comparable to those observed in mature ecosystems and thereby hinder adoption.
 To bridge this gap, we conduct the first large-scale empirical study on health, sustainability, security vulnerabilities and maintainability issues across 1,899 MCP servers.
 To date (Jun 1, 2025) our dataset consists of 343 MCP servers from the official MCP collection~\cite{mcp_official_collection} complemented by 1,556 MCP servers mined from open-source repositories hosted on GitHub.
 By analyzing these MCP servers, we aim to answer the following Research Questions (RQs):

 \begin{enumerate}[label=\textbf{RQ-\arabic*:}, start=0]

 \item \emp{\rqzero}\\ \motivation As MCP is becoming a crucial part of the AI application ecosystem, it is essential to understand how healthy and sustainable the MCP ecosystem currently is.
 Prior studies have reported that different development (commits, CI adoption, etc.) and community metrics (contributor count, contributor reputation, issue activity, etc.) can act as indicators of health and long-term sustainability~\cite{goggins2021open,xiao2023early, coelho2017modern}.
 As development metrics reflect continuous maintenance activity and community metrics capture stakeholder engagement, we can understand the current state-of-the-art health and sustainability characteristics of MCP servers by studying these metrics and interpreting them in contrast to general OSS and Machine Learning(ML) software metrics.